 The article explains management review revisions required for ISO 13485:2016 compliance.
 The article tells a story about a recent re-certification audit nonconformity and how the revised ISO 13485:2016 Standard will help prevent this type of quality issue in the future.
-The article includes links to information about new and revised regulatory requirements, how to write a procedure and there is a link for downloading a free management review webinar.
+The article includes links to information about new and revised regulatory requirements, how to write a procedure, and there is a link for downloading a free management review webinar.

 The auditor responded that she would be issuing a minor nonconformity against the management review process.
-The reason the auditor provided was that top management and the management representative did not maintain effectiveness of the quality management system during a major renovation, because they did not monitor quality objectives on a sufficient frequency to react to quality issues in a timely manner.
-Furthermore, they failed to modify there planned interval for management reviews to take into account major changes in the facility that could negatively impact quality.
+The reason the auditor provided was that top management and the management representative did not maintain the effectiveness of the quality management system during a major renovation, because they did not monitor quality objectives on a sufficient frequency to react to quality issues in a timely manner.
+Furthermore, they failed to modify their planned interval for management reviews to take into account significant changes in the facility that could negatively impact quality.

 At the closing meeting, top management asked what should have been done to avoid this finding.
 The auditor was hesitant to provide advice, but she indicated that management could have been more proactive and taken measures to prevent the shipping complaints in the first place.
-A quality plan for the renovation could have included increased management oversight and more frequent review of quality objectives related to the areas being renovated.
+A quality plan for the renovation could have included increased management oversight and a more frequent review of quality objectives related to the areas being renovated.
 Instead of reviewing quality metrics quarterly, a monthly schedule might have been used during the renovations.
-Instead of scheduling the management review for December, top management might have scheduled a management review during or immediately after the renovations to address any quality issues with corrective actions or action items in the management review outputs.
-Another possible, and less proactive, approach would have been for the warehouse manager to initiate a formal corrective action as soon as the negative trend was observed.
+Instead of scheduling the management review for December, top management might have planned a management review during or immediately after the renovations to address any quality issues with corrective actions or action items in the management review outputs.
+Another possible and less proactive approach would have been for the warehouse manager to initiate a formal corrective action as soon as the negative trend was observed.
 Then top management would have been aware of the quality issue through the CAPA process.
 Unfortunately, none of these actions were taken.

-The auditor indicated that she could have written the finding against a number of different clauses (e.g., CAPA, monitoring and measurement of processes, quality system planning).
-She chose to reference the management review process in the finding, because the company will need to make management review revisions in 2016 to document the justification for management review intervals.
+The auditor indicated that she could have written the finding against a number of different clauses (e.g., CAPA, monitoring, and measurement of processes, quality system planning).
+She chose to reference the management review process in the finding because the company will need to make management review revisions in 2016 to document the justification for management review intervals.
 There are also management review revisions required to address new and revised regulatory requirements in the meeting outputs.
 Therefore, the company’s corrective action plan might also address the requirements of the revised ISO 13485:2016 Standard.

 Most companies satisfy the requirement for conducting a management review (i.e., 21 CFR 820.20 and ISO 13485, Clause 5.6) in one of the following ways: